milenbubi/Tetris/README.md

         Down Arrow - To Bottom
         Space - Figure rotation

-        S - Change current figure
+        S - Skip current figure
-        P - Pause
-        F - Finish the Game
+        M - Game Menu - Pause

-Still unfinished -
+And... still unfinished -

-        Welcome screen
-        ,processes upon unsuccessful game ending
+        ,fast menu implementation brings to me a lot of code to be refactored;
-        ,some changes in Score table - e.g. showing your result in case it is not present in Top 10 best scores;
+        ,some changes in Score table - e.g. showing your result in case it's not present in Top 10 best scores;

 19 May 2018